Colorectal, Breast, Cervical and Liver Cancer Screenings

-In addition to our colonoscopy services, Texas C-Step is now offering opportunities for financial assistance with screenings and diagnostics related to breast and cervical cancer.
+In addition to our colonoscopy services, Texas C-Step is now offering opportunities for financial assistance with screenings and diagnostics related to breast, cervical and liver cancer.

 We provide the following services: